arh-eu/gds-java-sdk/README.md

 The ack for this message is available through the subscribed listener.
 The ack may contain the attachment if you also requested the binary attachment.
-If not and you requested the binary, the attachment is not yet available and will be sent as an 'attachment response' type message at a later time.
+If not contains and you requested the binary, the attachment is not yet available and will be sent as an 'attachment response' type message at a later time.
 ```java
 client.setMessageListener(new MessageListener() {
     @Override